 The Committee consists of three members.
-There are 2 vacancies to be filled.
-Elaine Kennedy offers herself for re-election.
-Sinead Manning retires from the Board Oversight Committee and does not offer herself for re-election.
-Aidan Clifford is putting his name forward for election to the Board oversight committee.
+There is 2 vacancies to be filled.
+Elaine Kennedy retires from the Board Oversight Committee and does not offer herself for re-election.
+Edward Kelly offers himself for re-election to the Board Oversight Committee.
+Declan Harney is putting his name forward for election to the Board Oversight Committee.